ryan-reichenberg/PulseLiveCodingChallenge/README.md

 - No validations around the data

 # Assumptions
-- Average absolute score difference in the LeagueTableEntry as the int type implies a whole number but the average would be a double.
-As a result I treated this as the normal goal difference.
+- Goal difference in the LeagueTableEntry is annotated with "Average absolute score difference".
+The average goal difference would end up being some kind of decimal number, which is incongruent witht the data type of int.
+As a result, I treated this field as the absolute goal difference (goalsFor - goalsAgainst)
 - The data coming in (e.g. Match data) will always be correct, so no validations are provided.
 In a real world example, it is  likely this data is coming from a messaging source (e.g. Kafka) and an entirely different service.
 As such, it makes sense validation of the data (e.g. messages) are a responsibility of that service.
+- None of the provided code is to be touched.

 # Improvements
 - SpringBoot